hyhqing/GACNet/README.md

 ## Performance

-#### Performance on tree canopy segmentation and tree height estimation between the MFIANet model and state-of-the-art Networks (using RGB-DSM data as input)
+#### Performance on tree canopy segmentation and tree height estimation between the GACNet model and state-of-the-art Networks (using RGB-DSM data as input)